jhuscott/taskcheck/README.md

 uda.completion_date.label = Expected Completion Date

 # Adjust urgency for taskcheck
-urgency.uda.estimated.coefficient = 1.0   # Increase urgency for tasks with longer estimated durations
-urgency.waiting.coefficient = 0.0 # you will use `wait:` to avoid scheduling tasks too much sooner
+# you will use `wait:` to avoid scheduling tasks too much sooner
+urgency.waiting.coefficient = 0.0
+# you will use `active:` to prioritize tasks already started even if the estimated amount is decreased
+urgency.active.coefficient = 3.0
+urgency.scheduled.coefficient = 0.0 # tasks that are not scheduled may still be urgent

 # we need to be able to modify recurrent tasks without prompt
 recurrence.confirmation=no

 # suggested
-urgency.inherit=1
-urgency.blocking.coefficient=2
+urgency.inherit=1 # use dependencies to automatically prioritize tasks urgency.blocking.coefficient=2

+# give urgeny values to the estimated time
+# this is ln(estimation)
 urgency.uda.estimated.PT1H.coefficient = 1
 urgency.uda.estimated.PT2H.coefficient = 2.32
 urgency.uda.estimated.PT3H.coefficient = 3.67